[Planet Surface]

 KES: Perhaps a day of rest, off duty.

-EMH: Hmm.
-Ensign Wildman, according to your medical history, this is your first pregnancy,
+EMH: Mmm.
+Ensign Wildman, according to your medical history, this is

 WILDMAN: Yes.